Nexsas

 // src/components/your-page-name/YourPageHero.tsx

-import RevealAnimation from '../animation/RevealAnimation';
+import RevealAnimation from '../animation/RevealAnimation'

 const YourPageHero = () => {